leppekja/IRS-990-DAFs/README.md

 ##### INCOMPLETE

 Set up web search application to easily search an organization and get back either:

-a) the organizations that it has funded through a donor-advised fund
+- the organizations that it has funded through a donor-advised fund
-b) the donor-advised funds that have supported that organization
+- the donor-advised funds that have supported that organization
-c) ranking (for DAFs, in terms of funds given; for nonprofits, in terms of funds recieved)
+- ranking (for DAFs, in terms of funds given; for nonprofits, in terms of funds recieved)
+- visualization of where funds have been sent/recieved.

+For this application, we're using a Django framework hosted on AWS Lightsail.

 ### Step 6
 ##### INCOMPLETE